atreyasha/spp-explainability/docs/develop.md

         1.  improve capitalization with braces in bibtex file

+        2.  if possible, try to find non-arxiv citations for papers

-        2.  remove red link color in table of contents
+        3.  remove red link color in table of contents

-        3.  fine-tune citation color to be consistent with other colors
+        4.  fine-tune citation color to be consistent with other colors

-        4.  change to two sided format before printing, as this works well for binding/printing
+        5.  change to two sided format before printing, as this works well for binding/printing

-        5.  add Uni-Potsdam originality declaration, or modify current one to fit
+        6.  add Uni-Potsdam originality declaration, or modify current one to fit

-        6.  add remaining features by referring to master template such as abstract, list of tables/figures/abbreviations, appendices, and all others
+        7.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-        7.  perform spell-check of everything at the end
+        8.  perform spell-check of everything at the end

 ### Programming

 1. Visualization and summary-statistics

+    **DEADLINE:** *\<2021-03-11 Thu\>*

     1. Cross-model comparisons